Police Mortgages Explained

 Lenders will obviously take your salary into account, however the good thing for police officers is that you’re in a very stable place of employment.
 Lenders prefer borrowers that are in a steady job, so this tends to go in an applicant’s favour.

-Our advice is to speak to a mortgage advisor and go over the various options available to decide which one suits you the best.
+Our advice is to speak to a mortgage adviser and go over the various options available to decide which one suits you the best.

 What are the main things lenders consider when you apply for a police mortgage?